withastro/docs/src/pages/en/guides/integrations-guide/solid-js.md

 #       DO NOT MAKE EDITS TO THIS FILE DIRECTLY, THEY WILL BE OVERWRITTEN!
 #       For corrections, please edit the package README at
 #       https://github.com/withastro/astro/tree/main/packages/integrations/solid/
+#
+# TRANSLATORS: please remove this note and the <DontEditWarning/> component.

 layout: ~/layouts/IntegrationLayout.astro
 title: '@astrojs/solid-js'